-The second funding opportunity is through the Innovation in Education Grant Program.
-Any teacher in the Sioux Falls School District can apply for up to $10,000 to purchase creative and inventive materials that are not financed by tax dollars.
+Any teacher in the Sioux Falls School District can apply for up to $10,000 to purchase creative and inventive materials not financed by tax dollars.
 This is a competitive process.
-Teachers submit their applications, and a committee reviews and scores each submission.
-Preference is given to grants that align with the curriculum, advance District goals, and enhance the classroom experience for all learners.
-Teachers have used funds to purchase drones, robotics kits, flexible seating options, 3D printers, STEM activities, garden and seed kits, virtual reality goggles, light tables, simulation mannequins, and much more.
-Since 2008, the Foundation has awarded 334 Innovation in Education Grants, totaling more than $450,000.
+Educators submit applications, and a committee reviews and scores each submission.
+Preference is given to grants that align with the curriculum, advance District goals and enhance the classroom experience for all learners.
+Teachers have used funds to purchase drones, robotics kits, specialized musical instruments for students with disabilities, flexible seating options, 3D printers, STEM activities, garden and seed kits, virtual reality goggles, light tables, simulation mannequins, podcasting equipment, and much more.
+During the 2019-2020 school year, the Education Foundation awarded 32 Public School Proud Grants to 49 educators, totaling $100,000.
+Since 2008, the Foundation has awarded 366 Public School Proud Grants, surpassing the $550,000 mark.